 PhD student at the Department of Public Health Sciences at Karolinska Institutet and part of the Global and Sexual Health (GloSH) research group.

-My research is focused on SRHR and Migrant Health in Sweden.
-Specifically, I work on infectious diseases, including HIV and sexually transmitted infections (STIs) that may affect migrant men and women living in Stockholm.
+I work on infectious diseases, including HIV and sexually transmitted infections (STIs) that may affect migrant men and women living in Stockholm, Sweden.
 Part of my work is on health policies tailored to migrant communities in Sweden, and involving various organisations, health care providers, and key stakeholders.